-Wax nostalgic about and learning some of the history of early electronics.
+Wax nostalgic about and learn from the history of early electronics.
 See articles

-from Short Wave Craft.
+from Short Wave Craft,

 These 1930s vintage multi-component vacuum tubes were actually the first examples

 of integrated circuits insofar as they incorporated two or more different types

 of amplifiers, or amplifiers and diodes.
 Just as with semiconductor integrated circuits,

 isolation between elements was a concern and necessitated additional screen grids

 of degenerative feedback squelching intended oscillations in the newfangled higher

 frequency shortwave radio sets that were all the rage back in the day.
 It combined

 aka mixer or downconverter.